 Price your beverage package

-Use this formula to calculate your minimum selling price:
+Use this formula for your minimum selling price:

 Minimum price = Cost of goods / (1 - Desired margin)